tommyjanna/modelling-project-10/README.md

 # Flight Booking - CISC/CMPE 204 Modelling Project (Group 10)

+This project uses the [Python package](https://pypi.org/project/nnf/) `nnf` for creating logical constraints in negation normal form.

 Our model aims to represent a flight booking system for an airline on a given day.

 There are a variable amount of airports and timesteps, that can be modified by changing the constant value at the top of the `run.py` program.
 Our project should be able to handle any number of airports/timesteps only limited by your computer's specs.